xuhang57/hil/PULL_REQUEST_TEMPLATE.md

   - [ ] Add unit tests in the corresponding file and create one if none are present.
   - [ ] If practical, bug fixes should have an reproducing test to ensure that the bug does not come back.
   - [ ] Run deployment tests if code could affect switches
+- [ ] Reviewed and approved by at least one other contributor.